Veganism is a social justice movement which aims to eliminate animal exploitation and suffering as far as is possible and practicable.

 Because billions of animals are commodified and killed for food each year, boycotting animal agriculture is a core part of veganism.
 As an ethical stance that overlaps with food choices, veganism may be interpreted as dieting or disordered eating.
 While this usually isn’t the case, sometimes it is.

 Does veganism increase someone’s risk for an eating disorder?
 What happens when someone who is vegan suffers from an eating disorder – can they recover and still be vegan?

 Before we go any further (and don’t worry, we’ll get to those questions), it’s important to note that this post is not a replacement for individual medical or behavioral health care and is for informational purposes only.
 Please work with your health care team for personalized guidance and support.

-I am not an eating disorders expert but luckily I was able to interview several Health At Every Size eating disorders practitioners with expertise in veganism to bring expert insights to this post!
+In addition to my own clinical experience, I was lucky to interview several Health At Every Size eating disorders practitioners with expertise in veganism to bring expert insights to this post!